"Any situation that would reduce a character's head to the consistency of chunky salsa dip is fatal, regardless of other rules."

 In Quake I and II both the player and enemies gib if they take enough fatal damage.
 This is the only way to kill Zombies in the first game.
 In the second game, enemies can be gibbed after they are killed (even before they hit the ground), which is required to prevent Medics from resurrecting them.

 In Dead Island, a point-blank shotgun blast tears extremities off zombies and humans alike, even if it deals proportionally small amounts of damage.
 This means that one 420-damage shot to the face can kill a 2000hp Walker zombie by turning his head into brain salad.
+Ordinary weapons can cut off or smash the head, but usually only if the attack drops the victim to zero hitpoints.
+Arms can be broken, skewered or severed with any weapon, but this won't kill your enemies.

 He handed me a pair of field glasses.
 Take a look, he said.
 I saw the German missing half of his head, still screaming. ...
 The Frenchman, in his terrible calm voice, explained that his shot had to have destroyed at least a quarter of the soldier's brain tissue.
 Enough to cause instant death, he said.
 But watch.
 I kept watching through the field glasses.
 The German didn't stop screaming... the Frenchman lined up another shot.
 The rest of the soldier's head was now gone, and the screaming was replaced by some sort of low grunting, the likes of which I have never heard from men.